Umbra Search African American History (University of Minnesota)

 Black Abolitionist Archive (University of Detroit Mercy)

-"From the 1820s to the Civil War, African Americans assumed prominent roles in the transatlantic struggle to abolish slavery.
-In contrast to the popular belief that the abolitionist crusade was driven by wealthy whites, some 300 black abolitionists were regularly involved in the antislavery movement, heightening its credibility and broadening its agenda.
 The Black Abolitionist Digital Archive is a collection of over 800 speeches by antebellum blacks and approximately 1,000 editorials from the period.
-These important documents provide a portrait of black involvement in the anti-slavery movement; scans of these documents are provided as images and PDF files."
+These important documents provide a portrait of black involvement in the anti-slavery movement; scans of these documents are provided as images and PDF files.